 Preventing another blood clot

 There are many reasons why someone might develop a blood clot.
 One of those risk factors is long periods of decreased activity, such as sitting on a plane or in a car for several hours.
 While there’s a very low overall risk of developing a blood clot due to long periods of sitting, periodic movement may help prevent another blood clot.
-For any plane or car trip longer than 4 hours, if you are safely able to do so, get up from your seat and walk for five minutes every hour or two.
-In addition, perform the following exercises in your seat every hour.
+For any plane or car trip longer than 4 hours, get up from your seat and walk for five minutes every hour or two if you’re able to do so safely.
+You can also perform the following exercises in your seat every hour.